Frequently Asked Questions (FAQ)

 7. What is an enrollment lottery?

-If there are more applications submitted by April 7, 2017 than available seats for a given grade, HFA: SCS will hold a random selection lottery.
+If there are more applications submitted by April 7, 2017 than available seats for a given grade, HFA: SCS will hold a random selection lottery on April 14, 2017.
 All lottery applications will be drawn and placed on either the acceptance list and/or the waiting list for each grade based on the number they receive in the lottery.
 If you have questions about the enrollment process, please contact us at (313) 481-4000.

 8. What happens if my student's name is added to the waitlist at the lottery?